ongaeshi/replace-translator/README.md

 Rewrite the selection in translation (links and text color, size is kept).

-Replace, Insert, Undo can translate into foreign languages using.
+* Replace, Insert can translate into foreign languages using.

-More than 36 different languages to be used immediately with no configuration.
+* More than 36 different languages to be used immediately with no configuration.

+Detail

 * Rewrite the selection in translation (links and text color, size is maintained).
 * Replace the selected text "Replace Translate" .
 * Those behind the selected text "Insert Translate" .
-* You can use the method before to revert when non-selected text in the context menu "Undo Translate".
 * Support to more than 36 languages.
 * Can be used immediately with no settings.
 * Hotkey